 Great Dane puppies can be expected to sleep around 18-20 hours per day until they reach about 3 months in age.
 This can be alarming when you first bring home your Great Dane puppy as you expect them to be bouncing off the walls and playing all of the time.

 After about 3 months of age, they may start to sleep just slightly less, but they may still sleep up to 18 hours.
-On average, even adult Great Danes will sleep anywhere between 14-16 hours per day.
+On average, even adult Great Danes will sleep between 14-16 hours daily.

 They are regarded as one of the laziest dog breeds, and if you own one or have owned one, you will know that they are complete couch potatoes!

 This can make potty training somewhat difficult unless you are willing to adhere to their sleep schedule.
-However, if you’re looking for some help on potty training, make sure to take a look at our epic guide on how to potty train a Great Dane.
+However, if you’re looking for some help on potty training, take a look at our epic guide on how to train a Great Dane.

 The fact that your puppy is sleeping away most of the day doesn’t mean that you should leave it alone or in its crate all day.